CumulusNetworks/docs/content/knowledge-base/Installing-and-Upgrading/Installation/Set-up-an-apt-Package-Cache.md

 ### Air-gapped Networks

 Package mirroring is handy when switches do not have a direct connection to the Internet to receive updates or install software.
-Instead of reaching out to the Cumulus Networks repository on the Internet, switches configured to use a local mirror can reach out to a locally trusted target that has been configured.
+Instead of reaching out to the NVIDIA repository on the Internet, switches configured to use a local mirror can reach out to a locally trusted target that has been configured.

 ### Granular Control of Software Versions